Skip to content

 Lagoon 380

-The Lagoon 380 is the best selling catamaran in the world.
+Until recently, when is was overtaken by the 42, the Lagoon 380 was the best selling catamaran in the world.
 Ever.
 You just can’t knock ’em can you?
 They were launched after the 410 and you can see the family resemblance.
-Test this catamaran out: charter a Lagoon 380.
-We have an extensive list of high quality yachts that you can rent.

 Production Numbers in 4 Figures